KatherineMichel/portfolio/doc/los-angeles-2023.md

 Beautiful architecture...

 Multiple Lyft drivers told me the view is "spectacular" after dark, but frankly, I was too tired to stay that long.
 I will go back sometime.

+[Video](https://youtu.be/WxTooLaosq4?si=ZJENLG-pFEtw86m8) riding through the Hollywood Hills to The Griffith Observatory

+[Video](https://youtu.be/hlTgWcAXSXk?si=075mQ_nmLtIOpH2g) of the view around The Griffith Observatory

+[Video](https://youtu.be/_nZQzYq1Pnc?si=U7bHzHmFENE5ZAZP) of the Foucault Pendulum

 <sub>[**back to top**](#table-of-contents)</sub>